 Tom C. Hunley’s Page

-In addition to being the director of Steel Toe Books, Tom is also a Professor of English at Western Kentucky University in Bowling Green, KY.
+In addition to being the director of Steel Toe Books, Tom is also a prolific writer and Professor of English at Western Kentucky University in Bowling Green, KY.
 You can find out more about his professorial existence by viewing his vita and his new university page.